 Once the required information is received, we will forward your enquiry to the relevant faculty who will communicate to you about the outcome of your application, possible research areas and supervisors.

-The Doctor of Health Science is a combination of 120 points from papers and a research thesis of 240 points.
+The Doctor of Health Science is a combination of 120 points from courses and a research thesis of 240 points.

-You provide a full research proposal when you're close to completing the coursework papers, before you start the thesis paper.
+You provide a full research proposal when you're close to completing the coursework courses, before you start the thesis course.